-Ever since the Presidential Dollars have come out, many people seem to have a hard time distinguishing between the rim of the coin, and the edge.
+Ever since the presidential dollars have come out, many people seem to have a hard time distinguishing between the rim of the coin and the edge.
 These terms have very specific meanings, so make sure that you are using them correctly.

 The Edge of a Coin

 The edge of a coin is sometimes called the "third side."
 Numismatists call the heads side the obverse, and the tails side the reverse, reserving the term edge for the third side, or the side that you see if you look at the coin in the space between the obverse and reverse.
 The edge runs around the entire circumference of the coin.

 The minting process may also impart a design on the edge of the coin, or it may be left plain.
 For example, the United States dime, half dollar and quarter have reeding on the edge.
 The edge is plain on pennies and nickels.

 Coin designers implemented different devices on the edge of the coins to prevent clipping.
 Clipping is the practice of shaving off a little bit of a precious metal coin, such as gold or silver, from the edge of the coin to gather up a significant amount of shavings for its bullion value.
 Additionally, these edge devices help protect the coin from counterfeiting.

 Different Types of Coin Edges

 A coin with the plain edge has no devices or lettering on it.
 It may be uneven if a collar is not used to hold the planchet in the coining press while it is being struck.
 If the coining process employs a collar during the striking process, the edge will be smooth and even around the entire circumference of the coin.